alecandido/phd/thesis/referees/simone-marzani.md

   evidence is supported by recent data on Z+c by the LHCb collaboration, while on page 93 it is said that 3-sigma is obtained by adding either the LHCb or the EMC data, neither of which is present in the standard dataset
+  > there should have been a misunderstanding: this part is adherent to the
+  > original publication, and it is said that the 3-sigma evidence is confirmed
+  > with the addition of the two datasets, but it is clearly present also
+  > without them

 ## Chapter 6
 - [ ] I have no specific comment on this chapter, other than the same one